PwtanSG/visitor-app/README.md

 1. git clone from \
 git clone https://github.com/PwtanSG/visitor-app.git

+if using laragon, clone to \laragon\www folder \
+if using xampp clone to htdoc folder

-2. duplicate .env.example to .env
+2. Create .env file in root folder & copy .env.example content to .env

 3. setup mySQL with \
-DB_DATABASE=visitordb
+DB_DATABASE=visitordb \
+if use laragon, click Database button and use HeidiSQL to create new database with name visitordb if using xampp, use myphp admin

 4. generate APP_KEY for .env \
 php artisan key:generate

 5. seed AdminSeeder - for admin user login \
 php artisan make:seeder AdminSeeder